US will get a 15% cut of Nvidia and AMD chip sales to China under a new, unusual agreement

 AMD did not immediately reply to a request for comment.

+Rep. John Moolenaar, the Republican chair of the House Select Committee on China, expressed concern over the deal.

+“There are questions about the legal basis for doing so,” he said.
+“Export controls are a frontline defense in protecting our national security, and we should not set a precedent that incentivizes the government to grant licenses to sell China technology that will enhance its AI capabilities.”

-The top Democrat on a House panel focusing on competition with China raised concerns over the reported agreement, calling it “a dangerous misuse of export controls that undermines our national security.”
+The top Democrat on the panel also raised concerns over the reported agreement, calling it “a dangerous misuse of export controls that undermines our national security.”

 Rep. Raja Krishnamoorthi, the ranking member of the House Select Committee on China, said he would seek answers about the legal basis for this arrangement and demand full transparency from the administration.